 Chances are good you’re going to choose the business that you feel most comfortable with.
-The one who has the more appealing website, or that talks about having extensive experience with the types of treatments you need, or that has a super hilarious voice mail message that made you laugh.
+The one who has the more appealing website, or that talks about having extensive experience with the types of treatments you need, or who has a social media presence that makes you say ‘oh I like these people!’.

 At [insert name of clinic here] we specialize in massage therapy, cranial sacral therapy, deep tissue massage, hot stone massage, and pregnancy massage.